Code-Institute-Submissions/cumbrian-kayaking/README3.md

 ## UX

-**The website is for **
+**The website is for people **
+Looking for activity holidays,
+Interested in  learning to kayak
-Those looking for activity holidays, People who want to learn to kayak or to improve their kayaking skills want short outdoor breaks in a beautiful setting.
+Who want to improve their kayaking skills
+ Those who want short outdoor breaks in a beautiful setting.

 Users are deciding  ( quickly ) whether they are sufficiently interested to ask for more details.